Misuse of a visa

 It is important that you know the validity period of your visa, as there can be serious consequences for leaving too late.

 - If you exceed your visa's validity period you can be given a penalty period.
-During this period it will normally be unable to obtain a Schengen visa to enter Denmark.
+During this period you will normally be unable to obtain a Schengen visa to enter Denmark.

 - You can be banned for three years if you exceed the visa period by up to 30 days.
 A five-year ban is imposed if you exceed the visa period by more than 30 days.